 Inherited from the anti-aircraft missile "Point" received high thrust-to-weight ratio.
 A single-stage solid fuel engine equipped with 790 kg of a mixture of rubber, aluminum powder and ammonium perchlorate operates for 25 s, accelerating the rocket to 500 m / s, while providing a range of 70 km.
 KVO when shooting at a maximum range of 160 m.
 Missiles of this complex can carry tactical nuclear warheads 10 - 100 CT, as well as chemical, cluster and high-explosive fragmentation warheads.

-In 1976, the first Tochka complexes began to enter the army.
-OTR "Point" became our "trump card" in Europe.
-They were originally intended to arm the rocket brigades of motorized rifle and tank divisions, but later the rocket brigades of the OTR "Point" were transferred to the army submission.
+In 1976, the first Tochka complexes began to enter the troops.
+OTR "Tochka" has become our "trump card" in Europe.
+They were originally intended to arm rocket brigades of motorized rifle and tank divisions, but later missile brigades of OTR "Tochka" were transferred to the army.

 In 1984, the rocket "Tochka-R", designed to destroy radio-emitting targets, entered service.
 The missile introduced a passive seeker, it captured a radiating target at a distance of about 15 km, the QUO during the shelling of such targets decreased to 40 m.